hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 ### Setting up the development environment

 The very first thing you should do after setting up your environment should be to fork [KxSystems/pykx](https://github.com/KxSystems/pykx){:target="_blank"} into your own repository where you have permissions to create branches and do some actual work.

-If you land on their [GitHub repository](https://github.com/KxSystems/pykx){:target="_blank"} like we did, chances are you will take a look at their README.
-This is a really nice introduction to what PyKX is and their goals with the library, but right now we will focus on the [`Building from Source`](https://github.com/KxSystems/pykx?tab=readme-ov-file#building-from-source){:target="_blank"} section.
-Here, you should follow their instructions carefully.
+Then, you should take a look at the README file, which contains a really nice introduction to what PyKX is and its goals.
+But right now we will focus on the [`Building from Source`](https://github.com/KxSystems/pykx?tab=readme-ov-file#building-from-source){:target="_blank"} section and its detailed instructions.
 In our case, we decided to install on Linux, since it is our platform of choice for these kinds of projects, but Windows and OS X are viable options as well!

-Be sure to take a look at their `DEVELOPING.md` file for some development guidelines.
-This file contains the team's code styling preferences, so be sure to stick to them.

 The quick step by step goes as follows:

 1. Install the build dependencies.
 2. Create the Python virtual environment (venv from now on) and activate it.
 3. (Optional) Run `pip3 install -U '.[all]'` to build the library and make it available on your venv.

 **Be aware that the last step may take a few minutes depending on your hardware.**

-In order to be able to run some tests (which will be required for the contribution), you need to also run these commands (on Linux), as the documentation states:
+In order to be able to run some tests (which will be required for the contribution), you also need to run these commands (on Linux), as the documentation states:

 ```sh
 export PATH="$PATH:/location/of/your/q/l64" # q must be on PATH for tests